 Abstract

-Purpose: Drawing on legitimacy theory, this study examines whether UK NGOs have improved the quality and quantity of their environmental disclosures over a decade, in line with societal expectations for transparency and accountability.
+Drawing on legitimacy theory, this study examines whether UK NGOs have improved the quality and quantity of their environmental disclosures over a decade, in line with societal expectations for transparency and accountability.

-Findings: Results show a significant increase in both the volume and quality of environmental disclosures over time.
+Results show a significant increase in both the volume and quality of environmental disclosures over time.
 Numerical and operational disclosures, deemed to be of higher quality, rose more than narrative and policy disclosures.
-Internal-facing disclosures also grew to a higher degree, compared to external-facing, highlighting NGOs’ commitment to organizational environmental accountability.
+Internal-facing disclosures also grew to a higher degree, compared to external-facing, highlighting NGOs' commitment to organisational environmental accountability.

-Originality: This study provides the first evidence that over the passage of time, NGOs, like publicly listed firms, are adopting high-quality environmental reporting practices.
+This study provides the first evidence that over the passage of time, NGOs, like publicly listed firms, are adopting high-quality environmental reporting practices.
 It advances legitimacy theory and contributes to the understanding of NGO accountability.

 Metadata